CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

 - [ ] Add the doxygen documentation to the homepage (This process should get automated in future)

+- - [ ] `make doxygen`

+- - [ ] Goto t8code-website repo and create the folder `content/doc/vX.Y.Z`

-- - [ ] `make doxygen` and copy the resulted docs into the t8code website repository.
+- - [ ] Copy the content of the doxygen generate `html` folder to `content/doc/cX.Y.Z`

-- - [ ] Add a new link on the Homepage to the new document
+- - [ ] Edit the website page `content/pages/4_Documentation.md`, such that the old version appears in the list and the new version is pointed to by the 'latest' entry

 - [ ] If desired, post an update article on the homepage (Definitely do this for major releases)